 This activity is designed to get students thinking about what happens when air moves.
 Sometimes it is difficult to think about air and what it does because it is invisible.
 The air cannon is a way to 'see' air as it moves objects within its 'blast zone'.

 The air that shoots out of the cannon is a vortex of air similar to rings of smoke sometimes blown by smokers.

-This is a recommended post-visit activity for a field trip to Science World at TELUS World of Science.
+This is a recommended post-visit activity for a field trip to Science World.
 It is related to the Air Cannon exhibit in Eureka!